suaydin17/ds_movie_proj/README.md

 **Packages:** pandas, numpy, matplotlib, seaborn, ,,,,,,

 ## Data Insight
 The dataset contains information about top 1000 highest grossing movies.
+It initially had 918 rows and 14 columns.
 Some of the important variables are:

 * Titles
 * Genres